jarun/buku/README.md

   - `-s` : match any of the keywords in URL or title.
 Order is irrelevant.
   - `-S` : match all the keywords in URL or title.
 Order is irrelevant.
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark reord which is shown within `()` after the URL.
 - Encryption support is manual.
 Database file should be unlocked (`-k`) before using buku and locked (`-l`) afterwards.
 Note that the database file is <i>unecrypted on creation</i>.
 AES256 is used for encryption.
+User can specify (`-t`) the number of hash iterations to use to generate key.

 <b>Cmdline help:</b>